jsheroes/meetups/react-native-open-discussion.md

 #### Performance:

-Problems with bigger lists of elements
+Problems with bigger lists of elements, animations and live streaming

 #### Data storage: